As the Highway Authority for Devon, the County Council is responsible for 3,200 miles (4,960km) of public rights of way.

 You can also find out if there are any stiles, gates or bridges on the paths and how steep or level a route is.

-- Devon Countryside Access Forum Newsletter January 2014 (905KB - pdf help)
+- Devon Countryside Access Forum Newsletter February 2014 (474KB - pdf help)

-- Visit Stover Country Park this Autumn - Stover has also retained its Green Flag Award, for the ninth consecutive year, and with over 114 acres of woodland, grassland, marsh and lakes, it is the perfect place to visit for all the family.
-The Countryside Mobiliby Scheme also operates at Stover, which means it is an ideal place to visit for those with limited mobility
+- Stover Country Park - why not visit Stover this Spring?
+With over 114 acres of woodland, grassland, marsh and lakes, it is the perfect place to visit for all the family, in addition to which it operates the Countryside Mobiliby Scheme, which means it is an ideal place to visit for those with limited mobility.
+Spring/Summer events are out now!!

 - Community Paths: A 10 Step Guide to Improving Public Rights of Way (2.19MB - pdf help) - A step by step guide to improving or creating public rights of way in your community.